 In 2016, Dr. Montoya’s research coordinator reported they were finalizing results of the gene expression part of that study, and the manuscript was going to be submitted “soon”.
 The report that the data was undergoing “heavy statistical analysis” strongly suggested something had badly gone awry which required special statistical tweaking to save the study.
 That attempt appears to have failed as, three years later, the study – which Dr. Montoya apparently used to repeatedly assert that ME/CFS is most akin to a systemic inflammatory disorder – has never been published.

 Since Montoya received his initial $5 million donation in 2008, he has (besides the Roche valganciclovir trials) been the senior or head author of 4 physiologically based studies: the 2014 Zeineh brain imaging study, the 2017 cytokine study, the 2018 cytokine exercise study, and the 2018 Zinn brain imaging study.
 (He also recently published two epidemiological studies.)
-To my knowledge, the program has failed over the past ten years to receive any NIH grants.
+To my knowledge, the program has not over the past ten years received any NIH grants.

 An attempt to find out how many donations Dr. Montoya’s research center has received over the past ten years hit a wall.
 Despite the fact that the Center appears to be funded entirely by donations, Stanford Medicine refused to provide any figures regarding donations.
 The return on investment, however, appears to leave something to be desired.